SPECIAL TOPIC: NAZIRITE VOW

 A. This was a way for someone, male or female (cf. Num.
 6:1), who was not of the tribe of Levi, to dedicate himself or herself to God's service (i.e., "holy to the Lord").
-Nazarite means "one separated" (BDB 634), which is the root idea of the Hebrew term holy.
+Nazirite means "one separated" (BDB 634, KB 684), which is the root idea of the Hebrew term holy (see Special Topic: Holy).

 B. In the OT it was a life-long vow

 2. Samuel ( 1 Sam.
 1:21)

 C. Judaism developed a short-term Nazirite vow (probably developed from the words in Num.
 6:5).
 The shortest length was thirty days.
 This short-term vow culminated in the shaving of the head and burning of the shavings along with a sacrifice at the temple.